Table of Contents

 CPR steps should be performed immediately when a person is unconscious with no pulse.
 Cardiac arrest is mostly a result of non-perfusing arrhythmias also called malignant arrhythmia.
 Its type includes pulseless ventricular tachycardia, ventricular fibrillation, pulseless electrical activity, Asystole etc.

-For the purpose of mouth to mouth breathing in hospitals, they use a BVM which forces air into the lungs on squeezing out the bag.
+For the purpose of mouth-to-mouth breathing in hospitals, they use a BVM which forces air into the lungs by squeezing out the bag.
 Several other devices such as oropharyngeal and nasopharyngeal airways are used in combination with BVM.
 The BVM technique can be performed as follows:

 - Firstly, ensuring a tight seal and no air gap between the patient’s face and mask.

 - Squeezing the bag with one hand for one second and letting out at least 500 ml of air to enter the lungs of the victim.